 - 2008/2009 financial crisis: The scenario consists of replicating the macroeconomic and financial market shocks observed on the EH Ré SA risk profile during the financial crisis over 2008 and 2009.
-This scenario is designed to be a recurrent scenario as it serves as a benchmark given its severity level since 1929. - Diesel gate: This scenario is designed to reflect the potential disruption in the diesel automotive industry due to the inability of the sector to adapt to electric cars' demand and competition. - US-China Trade War: This scenario is designed to capture the potential effects of an extended trade war between US and China.
+This scenario is designed to be a recurrent scenario as it serves as a benchmark given its severity level since 1929; - Nuclear scenario: this scenario is designed to capture the potential impact of a nuclear exposure in a nuclear plant in Asia; - US-China Trade War: This scenario is designed to capture the potential effects of an extended trade war between US and China.

-Under such scenarios, EH Ré SA's solvency position would remain well above regulatory requirements (at the end of 2018.
+Under such scenarios, EH Ré SA's solvency position would remain well above regulatory requirements at the end of 2019.

-The scenario applicable to 2019 are run and approved during the first semester and will be subsequently integrated into the ORSA report.
+The scenario applicable to 2020 are run and approved during the first semester and will be subsequently integrated into the ORSA report.